Oliver's Cornwall

 Contact Me

 My earliest walking was done with Jane with the Independent Ramblers, based in Ealing.
 With them we learned to love the Chilterns and the Cotswolds.
 But we soon graduated to our own independent walks, first from walk books, later of our own devising.
 The Ordnance Survey 1:25000 series became our bible.
 The current 2005 Explorer series still is my bible (to a degree) particularly as it now shows Open Access land.
 But, as with the Bible, you learn not to believe every word.
-I use OS maps - and a compass - on almost all my walks, especially on Bodmin Moor and on the moors of West Penwith.
-But I have lost trust in the OS.
+I use OS maps, GPS and compass on most walks, especially on Bodmin Moor and on the moors of West Penwith.
+But I have lost some trust in OS.
 Since completing Mark Camp's Copper Trail during winter 2006, I have been walking routes of my own devising on Bodmin Moor and have been horrified to discover just how unreliable the Ordnance Survey can be.
 A couple of walks in December 2006 proved that.
-A path shown from Butterstor to Garrow simply does not exist yet the OS quite fails to show a well waymarked path that runs from Brown Willy to Garrow (and on to King Arthurs Hall).
+A path shown from Butterstor to Garrow simply does not exist yet OS quite fails to show a well waymarked path from Brown Willy to Garrow (and on to King Arthur's Hall).
 Below Garrow the OS fails to mark a footbridge over the De Lank River.
 It also fails to show a footbridge and clapper bridge that cross the river at the southern foot of Garrow Tor.
 Elsewhere I have found marsh that isn't shown, probably because it is not low-lying.
-Be advised, take your map and compass and expect the unexpected.
+So be advised, take your map, take your GPS, take your compass and expect the unexpected.

 Don't expect all antiquities to be marked either